Last updated: 23 / 1 / 2023

 In summary, occasional drinking of pool water would not cause harm in any way to your dog as humans sometimes drink small amounts of pool water and they rarely experience any problem.
 However, you shouldn't let your dog turn the pool to his primary drinking bowl.
 This can be curbed by keeping enough fresh and cool water near your pool so your dog can drink from it once he is out.

 What is the best type of pool for my dog?

 The best type of pool for your dog is the Fibreglass pool.
-They can be made to be in-ground and above ground.
+They can be made to be in-ground and above-ground.

 Fiberglass pools are perfect for pets especially your dogs since most dogs love to scratch.
-They come in different planters' styles, shapes, sizes, colors, and finishes.
+They come in different planters styles, shapes, sizes, colors, and finishes.
 They are also very easy to install.
 With this type of pool, your dog would not be able to tear or puncture the strong and durable Gelcoat and it won't hurt the dog's joints too.
 The fiberglass pool's Gelcoat lifespan varies by manufacturer and also the quality of the pool.
 Although, you can be sure that a high-quality Gelcoat will last for about 20 years or more.
-Fiberglass pool surfaces need very little maintenance since you wouldn't need acid washing, algae resistant, etc. They can last for years provided the chemistry of the pool water is properly managed.
+Fiberglass pool surfaces need very little maintenance since you wouldn't need acid washing, algae resistance, etc. They can last for years provided the chemistry of the pool water is properly managed.

-How to Choose the Best Above Ground Pool for your Dog
+How to Choose the Best Above-Ground Pool for your Dog

-When choosing an above ground pool for your dog, there are two things you should take into consideration:
+When choosing an above-ground pool for your dog, there are two things you should take into consideration: